Eurecat/astar-gridmap-2d/README.md

 You must pass the image using the method __setWorldData()__.

-Note that the the image data must be arow-major and monochromatic.
+Note that the the image data must be row-major and monochromatic.

 A value of 0 (black) represents an obstacle, whilst 255 (white) is a free cell.